EdgeApp/edge-docs/source/index.html.md

 (Proposal)

 Get local account details for a previously logged in account.
 This returns an AbcAccount object with a `null` `dataStore` object but with a functioning `localDataStore` object.
-This is effectively getting the non-encrypted account data which can be accessed without the user logging into the device with a password, PIN, or fingerpint.
+This is effectively getting the non-encrypted account data which can be accessed without the user logging into the device with a password, PIN, or fingerprint.

 Any [ABCWallet](#abcwallet) objects in the account will also have `null` `dataStore` objects but with functioning `localDataStore` objects.
 This is commonly used for background processing the accounts/wallets on a device to do querying of cryptocurrency transactions while the user is not logged in.